 Thursday 30th November – Sunday 3rd December

-Irvine’s historic waterfront will twinkle with lights this St Andrew’s Day (30th November) as the Scottish Maritime Museum’s award-winning four day Winter spectacular, illumination: Harbour Festival of Light, returns with even more sparkle and some giant, kaleidoscopic seaweed!
+Irvine’s historic waterfront will twinkle with lights this St Andrew’s Day (30th November) as the Scottish Maritime Museum’s award-winning Winter spectacular returns.

-Over 15,000 visitors enjoyed the inaugural illumination festival held at the Scottish Maritime Museum and across Irvine Harbourside last year.
+Over 15,000 visitors enjoyed the inaugural illumination festival last year.

-For this year, event organiser the Scottish Maritime Museum has increased the number of ticketed performances of the Light, Fire and Aerial Art Spectacular at the heart of the festival, which, once again, has received support as part of the Scotland’s Winter Festivals events programme.
+This year, the Scottish Maritime Museum has increased the number of ticketed performances of the Light, Fire and Aerial Art Spectacular, which has received support as part of the Scotland’s Winter Festivals events programme.

-Other new additions to illumination, which has also been made possible through funding from North Ayrshire Council, BAE Systems, Caledonian MacBrayne, Booth Welsh and in-kind sponsorship from NPL Estates and Confida, include a Harbourside Food and Craft Fair with over 40 stands.
+New additions, made possible through funding from North Ayrshire Council, BAE Systems, Caledonian MacBrayne, Booth Welsh and in-kind sponsorship from NPL Estates and Confida, include a Harbourside Food and Craft Fair.

 illumination : Harbour Festival of Light will begin on St Andrew’s Day with a free firework display over Irvine Harbour.

-The pyrotechnics on Thursday 30th November will mark Scotland’s national day, designed to celebrate the country’s history, culture and heritage with people both at home and abroad.
+The pyrotechnics on Thursday 30th November will mark Scotland’s national day, designed to celebrate the country’s history, culture and heritage.

-Visitors to the ticketed Light, Fire and Aerial Art Spectacular at the Scottish Maritime Museum will enjoy a fire show in front of the vast A Listed Linthouse as well as historic vessels SY Carola and puffer Spartan lit up, light installations, a Vintage Bus Bar and the monumental story of shipbuilding projected across the colossal façade.
+Visitors to the ticketed Light, Fire and Aerial Art Spectacular will enjoy a fire show in front of the A Listed Linthouse, historic vessels SY Carola and puffer Spartan lit up, light installations, a Vintage Bus Bar and the story of shipbuilding projected across the façade.

-The illumination Light Trail will also twinkle from dusk to 10pm daily.
+The illumination Light Trail will twinkle from dusk to 10pm daily.

-Highlights of the Light Trail this year include a stunning, interactive light sculpture by light artists Squidsoup and the three metre high maquettes of the world’s largest equine sculptures, Andy Scott’s shimmering steel Kelpies.
+Highlights of the Light Trail this year include an interactive light sculpture by light artists Squidsoup and 3 metre high maquettes of Andy Scott’s Kelpies.

 ‘On the Tide’, Squidsoup’s mesmerising light installation of sparkling ‘kelp’ will snake from the Harbourside out onto the River Irvine.
 Visitors will be able to interact with the 1,000 multi-coloured beads via their phone or tablet.